Is This Survey Broken or Rigged? I Used Cursor to Find Out

 document.head.appendChild(style);

 Suddenly, the checkmarks appeared.
-I could finally see my selections, complete the survey properly, and submit my feedback about the unauthorized insurance and the other issues I'd experienced.
+I could finally see my selections being registered.
+In truth, the form had been capturing my clicks all along—I just couldn't tell.
+Now, with visual confirmation, I could complete the survey with confidence and submit my feedback about the unauthorized insurance and the other issues I'd experienced.

 The Uncomfortable Truth